Cusco is the archeological and tourism hub of Peru.

 This is the best destination for fantastic Amazon River cruises.
 And it’s a great choice for deep Amazon lodges to see abundant wildlife.

-Because of the size of the city, note that it’s not the best choice for a tour of 3 days or less.
+Because of the size of the city, Iquitos is not the best choice for a tour of 3 days or less.
 It takes time to reach the high wildlife areas.
+And our recommendations are the protected areas of the Tamshiyacu Tahuayo Reserve or Pacaya Samiria National Reserve if you want to maximize your wildlife experiences.

-And if want to make the most of your time on a short tour in the Amazon, you should focus on the Amazon Rainforest tours from Puerto Maldonado.
-This is because the wildlife-rich rainforest from Iquitos is over 120 km along the river.
+If you want to make the most of your time on a short tour in the Amazon, we recommend the Amazon Rainforest tours from Puerto Maldonado.

 You can see: